AmirhosseinAminimehr/EnTri/README.txt

+Code for this paper:
+EnTri.ipynb

-Link to the Arxiv version of this publication: https://arxiv.org/pdf/2307.12442
+Link to the arXiv version of this publication: https://arxiv.org/pdf/2307.12442

-MIT67, SUN397 and UIUC8 have been used in this publication:
+MIT67, SUN397, and UIUC8 datasets were used in this publication:

 [1] Quattoni, A., Torralba, A.: Recognizing indoor scenes.
 In: 2009 IEEE Conference on Computer Vision and Pattern Recognition, pp. 413–420 (2009).
 IEEE